TLDart/nondLib/README.md

 The not-in-place versions of the library are implemented under the `nondlib::notinplace` namespace using the same function names and parameters.
-The main difference is that point set `v` is passed as a const reference, and that the filtered/updated set is returned from the function.
+The two main differences are that point set `v` is passed as a const reference, and that the filtered/updated set is returned from the function as a vector.
 Example for the `filterQuadD` function:

 ```cpp
 // Parameters: